Werckmeister Harmonies

-Werckmeister Harmonies ([verkˈmaɪ̯stɐ]; Werckmeister harmóniák) is a 2000 Hungarian drama film directed by Béla Tarr and Ágnes Hranitzky, based on the 1989 novel The Melancholy of Resistance by László Krasznahorkai.
-Shot in black-and-white and composed of thirty-nine languidly paced shots, the film shows János and his uncle György during the communist Hungarian era.
-It also shows their journey among helpless citizens as a dark circus comes to town casting an eclipse over their lives.
+Werckmeister Harmonies ([verkˈmaɪ̯stɐ]; Werckmeister harmóniák) is a 2000 Hungarian drama film directed by Béla Tarr and co-directed by Ágnes Hranitzky, based on the 1989 novel The Melancholy of Resistance by László Krasznahorkai.
+Shot in black-and-white and composed of thirty-nine languidly paced shots, the film portrays the life of János and his uncle György during the communist era in Hungary.
+It also recounts their journey among helpless citizens as a sinister visiting circus casts a shadow over everyone's lives.

-The title refers to the baroque musical theorist Andreas Werckmeister.
-György Eszter, a major character in the film, gives a monologue propounding a theory that Werckmeister's harmonic principles are responsible for aesthetic and philosophical problems in all music since, and need to be undone by a new theory of tuning and harmony.
+The title refers to the 17th century Baroque musical theorist Andreas Werckmeister.
+György Eszter, a major character in the film, delivers a monologue asserting that Werckmeister's harmonic principles are responsible for aesthetic and philosophical problems in all subsequent music, and should be replaced by a new theory of tuning and harmony.

-Werckmeister Harmonies opened to wide acclaim from film critics, and has come to be regarded by many critics as one of the best films of the 2000s, ranking 58th on a 2016 BBC poll of the best films since 2000.
+Werckmeister Harmonies opened to wide acclaim from critics, and has come to be regarded by many as one of the best films of the 21st century.
+In the 2012 British Film Institute's decennial Sight & Sound poll, Werckmeister Harmonies ranks 171st in the critics' poll and 132nd in the directors' poll.

 Plot

-It is set in an anonymous, desolate, isolated small town in Hungary during Communist times.

-The film starts with János Valuska, a young newspaper-delivery man, conducting a poem and dance with drunken bar patrons.
-The dance is of the total eclipse of the sun, which disturbs, then silences the animals.
+In an unnamed, desolate and isolated small town in Hungary during a winter season in recent times, János Valuska, a young newspaper-delivery man, conducts a performance with drunken bar patrons about the total eclipse of the sun, which disturbs, then silences the animals.
 It finishes with the grand return of the warm sunlight.

-János is devoted to his uncle György, a composer and musicologist, who is like a father to him.
-György records his observations about the imperfection and compromise of the musical scale, as defined by Andreas Werckmeister.
-György proposes changes to the scale to make its harmonies more natural.
+János is devoted to his ’uncle’ György Eszter, a composer and musicologist, who is like a father to him.
+György records his observations about the imperfection and compromise of the musical scale, as defined by Werckmeister.
+György proposes changes to the natural scale to make its harmonies more natural.

 János goes to the post office to pick up his newspapers for delivery.
-The workers are unsettled by the ominous signs of the circus' arrival and are disturbed by the cloud that settles over each town it visits.
+The workers are unsettled by the ominous signs of the circus' arrival and the cloud that settles over each town it visits.

-A “circus” built around a huge stuffed smelly whale and its star performer, "The Prince", who is never seen, come to town in the silence and darkness of night.
+A “circus” built around a huge stuffed smelly whale and its star performer, "The Prince", who is never seen, come to town in the night.
 János sees them arrive and philosophizes about God and the whale.

 György's estranged wife, Tünde, tries to leverage her political and social status by giving György a list of names to recruit for the "Clean Up the Town movement," with the blessing of the police chief, and demands that György become chairman of the movement, or else she will move back in with him that very evening.
 She sends her suitcase ahead of her with János.
-György's struggling cobbler brother, Uncle Lajos, gets the list and passes it on to the agitated throbbing masses in the town square who are unhappy with the failing public services.
+György's struggling cobbler brother, Uncle Lajos, takes the list and passes it on to the agitated crowd in the town square who are unhappy with the failing public services.
 János is accosted by a thug in front of the open truck housing the whale.
 Tünde sleeps with the drunk gun-toting police chief.